collocations.org

 cloud, column, haze, pall, plume, puff, spiral, wisp

-We sat drinking in a haze of cigarette smoke. | The witch disappeared in a puff of smoke.
+We sat drinking in a haze of cigarette smoke.

-VERB + SMOKE
+VERB + smoke

-belch (out), blow, emit
+belch, belch out, blow, emit

-The lorry ahead was belching out black smoke. | Don''t blow smoke in my face!
+The car ahead was belching out black smoke.

 be wreathed in